 Generally, resident aliens have to file a U.S. tax return to report worldwide income for the year if their annual gross income exceeds certain U.S. dollar amounts.
-For more information, see the section called "Filing Requirements" on Form 1040.
+For more information, see the section called "Filing Requirements" in the Instructions for Form 1040.